 We use a Squid for the kid’s weekly swimming lessons at the moment, but it’s also been my gym bag, and we’ve taken it to the beach a bunch of times.
 Again, a couple of years of at least weekly use has shown absolutely no signs of wear and tear.

 It’s got a 20-litre main compartment that’s closed with a drawstring and a small front zipper pocket that perfectly fits the contents of your pockets (and then some).

 The 5 Million Dollar Home was my go-to camera bag for every occasion until I bought my Rotation180 camera backpack.
 I still use it for travel and other non-hiking photography and it’s been with me since 2010, but looks like it’ll easily see me through the next 5-10 years.

-Spring Peeper with Wheels Carry-On Bag
+Logician on Wheels Carry-On Bag

 Though it can be carried by regular handles, it also comes equipped with wheels (as the name implies) and an extendable handle for those long airport walks.
 When you’re not using the handles, they can be strapped down so they don’t catch on anything.

 It’s actually a pretty big one at 30 litres and has got 13 storage zones, including an external 15″ laptop sleeve and a hidden internal pocket.

 The Logician on Wheels looks great and can actually seem like it’s roomier than bigger bags.

 Disclaimer: The above links are affiliate links, meaning I will be given a percentage of all purchases.
 This doesn’t mean you pay anything extra and doesn’t influence the opinions I have presented in this article in any way.

 Got yourself a Crumpler bag?
 Disagree with my opinion of them?
 If you have any stories, updates or corrections, please let us know by commenting below.